The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity: Related Works

 \looseness=-1 \paragraph{Understanding Large Reasoning Models.} Recent studies have explored various aspects of reasoning behavior: Large Reasoning Models have shown emergent behaviors such as discrepancy between thought traces and final answers~\citep{chen2025reasoning,li2025llms} as well as efficiency concerns through what researchers term the \emph{``overthinking phenomenon''}~\citep{chen2024not, sui2025stop, marjanovic2025deepseek, qu2025optimizing}, where models produce verbose, redundant outputs, even after finding the solution, creating significant inference computational overhead.
-In this work, we systematically analyze how much model thinks w.r.t task complexity.
-Recently, Ballon et al.~\citep{ballon2025relationship} demonstrated that in newer LRMs accuracy generally declines when thinking increases in math problems, in contrast we observe when in controlled puzzle environment difficulty passes a certain level the model starts to think less and opposite corelation of thinking and task complexity only happens up to some threshold.
-Yue et al.~\citep{yue2025does} questioned whether reinforcement learning truly elicits novel reasoning patterns and shows pass@k of reasoning vs non-reasoning models converge to the same point.
-We also observe that in MATH-500 pass@k is close for reasoning versus non-reasoning models but we observed different patterns under medium and high complexity of puzzles, which is not easily observable on established math benchmarks used in common evaluations.
+In this work, we systematically analyze how much the model thinks with respect to task complexity.
+Recent works ~\citep{ballon2025relationship,qu2025optimizing,marjanovic2025deepseek} have demonstrated that in newer LRMs accuracy generally declines when thinking increases in math problems, in contrast we observe that the opposite correlation of thinking and accuracy actually depends on the problem complexity and it only happens up to some complexity threshold in controlled puzzle environments.
+Yue et al.~\citep{yue2025does} have questioned whether reinforcement learning elicits novel reasoning patterns, observing that the pass@k performance of reasoning and non-reasoning models ultimately converge with larger samples.
+We also observe that in math datasets like MATH-500, pass@k is close for reasoning versus non-reasoning models but we observed different patterns under medium and high complexity of puzzles, which is not easily observable on established math benchmarks used in common evaluations.